Bookcases, room dividers, call them what you will. But I’ve gone for the top 20 midcentury modern shelving units in this round-up.

 Functional storage, but with the camera door and brass feet to add a bit of extra style.
 Not that the cane door is there just for a look, it hides some very useful cupboard storage underneath the upper shelving.
 So plenty of storage options, both visible and invisible.

-Another in the sale too (it’s a great time to buy at the moment), down to £581.25.
+In the sale too (it’s a great time to buy at the moment), down to £479.

 5. Quilda bookcase at La Redoute